How to Sell on eBay 2026: Fees, Stores, and Top Rated Plus

 Account Setup and Store Tiers

-You can sell on eBay without a store subscription -- you get up to 250 free listings per month.
-But once you're doing any real volume, a store subscription pays for itself through reduced fees and extra free listings.
+eBay processed nearly $80 billion in gross merchandise volume in 2025 -- $79.6 billion, up 7% year-over-year.
+That's 135 million active buyers globally across 190+ countries.
+You can sell without a store subscription (up to 250 free listings/month), but once you're doing any real volume, a store pays for itself through reduced fees and extra free listings.

 Which Store Tier Makes Sense